Sharpness of proper and cocompact actions on reductive homogeneous spaces: Nonexistence of compact quotients

-\begin{proof}[Proof of Corollary~\ref{cor:no-cpt-quot} in cases (iv)--(v)] The restricted root system of~$G$ is of type $B_{\ell}$ in case~(iv), and of type $C_{\ell}$ in case~(v).
-In both cases $\mu(H)$ is the wall $\mathrm{Ker}(\alpha_{\ell})$.
+\begin{proof}[Proof of Corollary~\ref{cor:no-cpt-quot} in cases (ii) and (v)--(x)'] The restricted root system of~$G$ is of type $B_{\ell}$ in case~(ix), of type $C_{\ell}$ in cases (ii), (vi), (vii), (viii), and~(x), of type $(BC)_{\ell}$ in cases (ix)', (ix)'', and~(x)', and of type $D_{\ell}$ in case~(v).
+In all cases $\mu(H)$ is the wall $\mathrm{Ker}(\alpha_{\ell})$.